 Mobile: +1 314-420-8374

-Saab serves the global market with world-leading products, services and solutions within military defense and civil security.
+Saab serves the global market with world-leading products, services and solutions within military defence and civil security.
 Saab has operations and employees on all continents around the world.
 Through innovative, collaborative and pragmatic thinking, Saab develops, adopts and improves new technology to meet customers’ changing needs.
 Saab is a $4 billion business with approximately 15,500 employees in about 35 countries.